 Most campus buildings and facilities are accessible to members of the campus community, guests, and visitors during normal hours of business, and for special events or occasions.
 Buildings may close earlier when classes are not in session, during holidays, between semesters, and on weekends.

 UA-PTC Police work closely with state and local police departments to monitor crimes on and off campus.
 UA-PTC officers are sworn to uphold and enforce all federal, state, and local laws.
-UA-PTC policies and procedures for students can be found on the UA-PTC web site and in the Academic Catalog.
+UA-PTC policies and procedures for students can be found in the Student Handbook.
 UA-PTC Police officers are available to assist anyone on campus.

 All local, state, and federal drug and alcohol laws are enforced on campus.